Alfresco/alfresco-ng2-components/docs/process-content.service.md

 # Process Content Service
-Manipulate content related to a Process Instance or Task Instance in APS.
+Manipulates content related to a Process Instance or Task Instance in APS.

 Related content can be uploaded to APS via for example a file upload dialog.

 ## Importing